saucelabs/sauce-docs/docs/secure-connections/sauce-connect-5/quickstart.md

    <details><summary>What is this?</summary>
    This snippet contains your authentication credentials (username and access key), selects a Sauce Labs Data Center, and applies a name to your tunnel.
 Optionally, you can rename your tunnel by replacing the value after the <code>--tunnel-name</code> flag.
    </details>
-5. Paste the snippet into your terminal but do not run it.
-This snippet is not updated for Sauce Connect Proxy 5 yet.
+5. Paste the snippet into your terminal but **do not run it**.
+This snippet is not updated for Sauce Connect Proxy 5, it can only be used to get your username and your access key.
-6. Follow the steps in the [setup instructions](/secure-connections/sauce-connect-5/operation/overview/#running-sauce-connect-proxy) to start Sauce Connect Proxy 5
+6. Follow the steps in the [setup instructions](/secure-connections/sauce-connect-5/operation/overview/#running-sauce-connect-proxy) to start Sauce Connect Proxy 5 using the username and the access key obtained in the previous step.

 ## Verify Connection